Rail Grid Collaborative

 Major research projects, long absent from rail infrastructure planning, can stimulate new economic activity.
 The Federal Railroad Administration’s recent study “Cost and Benefit Framework for Modern Railway Electrification Options,” together with new industry experience co-locating rail and electric facilities, demonstrate the feasibility of deploying more efficient electric generation and transmission resources for locomotive power, ways to identify the cost and benefits of overcoming uneconomic barriers, methods of reducing costs, development timelines, and the operational risks of transmission colocation.
 Rail system electrification, starting with components (e.g., switchyards, substations, branch lines) is necessarily ‘incremental.’

-HOW WE MAKE IT HAPPEN
+HOW WE MAKE THINGS HAPPEN

 EDUCATION/ADVOCACY